dockur/windows-arm/readme.md

       -o parent=eth0 vlan
   ```

-  Be sure to modify these values to match your local subnet.
+  Be sure modifying these values, matching your local subnet.

-  Once you have created the network, change your compose file to look as follows:
+  Once created your network, change your compose file to look as follows:

   ```yaml
   services: